A few good things to know

 |Other domestic pets:||$3 flat rate (total of $3, no matter how many fish, rabbits, birds etc you have)|

-DEPOSITS - We will refund your deposit if you meet all your applicants and don’t find anyone suitable from whom we have provided.
+DEPOSITS - We will refund your deposit if you have contacted all of your applicants and not found anyone suitable from whom we have provided.
 We will not refund your deposit if you cancel your house sit or find a sitter from outside of The Housesitting Company.

-FINAL FEES - If you cancel a booked house sit we may refund the final fee but will at a minimum keep the 1/3rd deposit.
+FINAL FEES - If you cancel a booked house sit we will refund the final fee but keep the 1/3rd deposit.
 We will not refund any fees if you find a sitter from outside of The Housesitting Company.

 We have sitters all over New Zealand, with Auckland being our busiest region.
 To see who we have available in your area, start by listing your house sit and we will send your requirements out to sitters near you and see who is available.

 No way!
 This is one way that The Housesitting Company protects your security and privacy.
-Only registered sitters can view our house sits and even then we don’t give out your contact details or exact address, as we believe it should be your decision how much information you wish to share with your applicants.
+Only registered sitters can view our house sits and even then we don’t give out your contact details or exact address on the listing, as we believe it should be your decision how much information you wish to share with your applicants.

 To our knowledge, The Housesitting Company has the lowest cancellation rate by sitters in our industry.
 This is because our sitters take commitments seriously and our booking system doesn’t let sitters apply for overlapping sits once they have been booked for you…even if longer or more appealing sits come up.
 We are very strict about this and our sitters understand that letting a homeowner down would be the end of them house sitting with us.